AILCS/Assignment11.1/README.md

 **Assignment Notebook:** https://github.com

 ## Overview
 In this application, we explore a dataset from Kaggle.
 The original dataset contained information on 3 million used cars.
 The provided dataset contains information on 426K cars to ensure speed of processing.
 The goal is to understand what factors make a car more or less expensive.
-As a result of the analysis is to provide clear recommendations to your client -- a used car dealership -- as to what consumers value in a used car.
+The result of the analysis is to provide clear recommendations to a client -- a used car dealership -- as to what consumers value in a used car.

 ## CRISP-DM Framework
-To frame the task, we will refer back to a standard process in industry for data projects called CRISP-DM.
+To frame the task, a standard process in industry for data projects called CRISP-DM is referenced.
 This process provides a framework for working through a data problem.
-Your first step in this application will be to read through a brief overview of CRISP-DM [here](https://mo-pcco.s3.us-east-1.amazonaws.com/BH-PCMLAI/module_11/readings_starter.zip).
+A brief overview of CRISP-DM ia available [here](https://mo-pcco.s3.us-east-1.amazonaws.com/BH-PCMLAI/module_11/readings_starter.zip).

 ## Business Objective
 1. Identify which of the following features to be used to predict the price of a car.